 This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.

-An emergency removal does not replace the regular grievance hearing process, which shall proceed on the normal schedule, up to and through a hearing, if required.
+An emergency removal does not replace the regular grievance hearing process in Title IX Sexual Harassment cases, which will proceed on the normal schedule, up to and through a hearing, if required.